-Budgeted cost: £ 15,000
+Budgeted cost: £ 3,000

-Activity Evidence that supports this approach Challenge number(s) addressed Restructure learning mentor and ELSA support to provide a consistent package of social and emotional support for children including a mixture of 1:1 and group support.
-EEF: Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-8 Identified TA to support Mindfulness Mentors share mindfulness & yoga activities with their classes.
-Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-This finding, however, has very low Employ a Play Therapist for 1 day per week to support identified children. security, so schools should be especially careful to monitor the efficacy of SEL approaches in their settings.
+Activity Evidence that supports this approach Challenge number(s) addressed Embed 3 additional Learning Mentors to provide social and emotional support for children.
+EEF: Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+8 Pastoral teacher (1 day per week) to support teachers in delivering Social and emotional learning approaches have a positive impact, on new PSE curriculum as well as wellbeing strategies such as mindfulness & yoga. average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+This finding, however, has very low security, so schools should be especially careful to monitor the efficacy of SEL approaches in their settings.
 KS2 children to complete Wellbeing and Attitudes to learning survey termly to support identification of social and emotional barriers to learning.
-EEF: Wider strategy relating to the non-academic challenges - social and emotional support, which can negatively impact upon academic attainment 8 Continue to use the Therapeutic Thinking model to support behaviour for learning across the school.
+EEF: Wider strategy relating to the non-academic challenges - social and emotional support, which can negatively impact upon academic attainment 8 Two further members of the Leadership Team complete the Therapeutic Thinking 3 day training.
 EEF: Wider strategy relating to behaviour which can negatively impact upon academic attainment 9

-Total budgeted cost: £ 22,000
+Total budgeted cost: £ 21,000